 Students at St. Luke School are not permitted to have a cell phone either on their person, in their schoolbags, coat/jacket, purse, etc. If it is necessary to bring a cell phone to school, the student must give the (turned off) phone to their homeroom teacher at the start of the day for retrieval upon dismissal.

 AFTER SCHOOL and OFF OF SCHOOL GROUNDS the student may turn on the phone and

 use it in the manner the student has been instructed by his/her parents.

-When a cell phone, or any electronic device is out and visible, it will be taken by the teacher or staff member and given to the Principal.
+When a cell phone, or any electronic device is out and visible, it will be taken by the teacher or staff member and given to the principal.
 A detention will also be issued to the student.
-The electronic device must be picked up from the Principal by a parent for a fine of $25.
+The electronic device must be picked up from the principal by a parent for a fine of $25.
 If the student takes out the cell phone, or any electronic device, for a second time after it has been confiscated, the cell phone or electronic device will be kept until the last day of school.
-The cell phone or electronic device must be picked up from the Principal by a parent for a fine of $50.
-THIS POLICY CAN BE CHANGED, AT ANY TIME, BY THE PRINCIPAL AND ASSISTANT PRINCIPAL.
-If this occurs, the Principal and
+The cell phone or electronic device must be picked up from the principal by a parent for a fine of $50.
+THIS POLICY CAN BE CHANGED, AT ANY TIME, BY THE PRINCIPAL.
+If this occurs, the principal

 The principal reserves the right to amend this handbook at any time for just cause.

 TRIP PERMISSION SLIP - BLANK FORM - TO BE SUBMITTED WHEN THERE IS A TRIP - COPY LOCATED ON THE PARENT E ENVELOPE